sakshisharma84/mke-docs/content/docs/operations/backup-restore/_index.md

 - Backups must currently be restored in the same cluster in which the backup was taken, and thus restoring a backup to a new set of nodes is not yet supported for the in-cluster storage provider.

+- Backups must be downloaded and uploaded from the in-cluster storage provider using the MinIO Console, as the CLI does not currently support these actions.